dotlang/language/README.md

 `type comparer := func (x:int, y:int) -> bool;`

 You can also use type to resolve type ambiguity.
 When you import two modules which have types with the same name.
+A type definition without any value, means an abstract/interface type which has not data, but only functions:
+`type Comparable;`

 ###import